 The Department of Atmospheric Sciences (ATM), started in 2016, seeks to advance knowledge and understanding of the physical, chemical, and dynamical processes that determine our weather, our climate, and their interactions with the oceans and the continents.
 We train graduate students and young scientists to be leaders in the atmospheric sciences and related fields.
 Through our distinct strengths in climate dynamics, tropical meteorology, and cloud and aerosol processes, we strive to achieve excellence in research and education that will better inform the public and policymakers on how to prepare for hazards and changes in the weather-climate system.

 Goals

-To train young scientists in methods used in the atmospheric sciences and related fields.
+To train graduate students and young scientists to be leaders in the atmospheric sciences and related fields.

 Student Learning Outcomes